 Line 19b.
-Check the box that shows the average duration of the plan's combined investment-grade and high-yield debt portfolio.
+Check the box that shows the average duration of the plan's combined investment-grade debt and interest rate hedging assets portfolio.
 If the average duration falls exactly on the boundary of two boxes, check the box with the lower duration.
 To determine the average duration, use the "effective duration" or any other generally accepted measure of duration.
-Report the duration measure used in line 19c.
 If debt instruments are held in multiple debt portfolios, report the weighted average of the average durations of the various portfolios where the weights are the dollar values of the individual portfolios.